§ 1 Validity of the contractual conditions

-- Value added tax is added to all prices.
+- VAT is added to all prices.

 - The ordering party may only offset claims that are undisputed by MEXS GmbH and have been legally established.
 Except in the area of § 354 a HGB (German Commercial Code), the ordering party may only assign claims arising from this contract to third parties with the prior written consent of MEXS GmbH.
-The Purchaser shall only be entitled to a right of retention or the defence of non-performance within this contractual relationship.
+The Purchaser shall only be entitled to a right of retention or the defence of non-performance of the contract within this contractual relationship.

-§ 8 Duties of the purchaser
+§ 8 Duties of the Purchaser

 - If MEXS GmbH finally refuses subsequent performance or if this finally fails or is unreasonable for the customer, the customer may either withdraw from the contract within the scope of § 6 or reduce the remuneration appropriately and additionally demand compensation for damages or reimbursement of expenses in accordance with § 11.
 The claims shall become time-barred in accordance with § 12.